No soldier photo found.

 Resident Dresden

-8/05/16 landed in France 14/05/16.
-Awarded the Military Medal in the field 21/04/17 for bravery in the field (he won a bar for the second MM 8/03/19).
+On 8/05/16 Morden landed in France on the14/05/16.
+He was awarded the Military Medal in the field 21/04/17 for bravery.
+(He won a bar for the second MM 8/03/19).
 It was reported in the book “Second To None” (pages 116 and 117) “ On February, 1917, Major Dougall Carmichael, Lieutenants, J. H. G. Strathy, A.T.
 Field and J. G. Gauld, and seven other ranks carried a small attack on an enemy position known as the ‘Letter Box’.
 The position on the east side of the Sheba’s Breast Crater had been attacked by artillery fire the previous month, but it had been rebuilt.
 The decision was made to blow it up with an explosive charge prepared by Private Waldron.
 Lieutenant Field and two scouts remained near the Canadian lines as a close-covering party.

-For now Scout Sergeant Lue Bishop was awarded the ‘Distinguished Conduct Medal for carrying out a reconnaissance during the attack and killing the four-man crew of a German machine gun position.
-When he saw the post holding up the advance of the platoon, he crawled up behind it and shot the crew with hih revolver.
+For now Scout Sergeant Morden Lou Bishop was awarded the ‘Distinguished Conduct Medal for carrying out a reconnaissance during the attack and killing the four-man crew of a German machine gun positions.
+When he saw the post holding up the advance of the platoon, he crawled up behind it and shot the crew with his revolver.

 This was only the opening stage of the attack.
 The success of the operation assigned to the 58th and 116th opened the way for the 7th Brigade to move into the attack.

 Pte.
-Bishop went overseas with the 33rd battalion Mar.
-17, 1916 and crossed to France May 4 posted to the 58th battalion.
+Bishop went overseas with the 33rd battalion on Mar.
+17, 1916 and crossed to France on May 4 and was posted to the 58th battalion.

 He served as signaller, stretcher bearer and later scout.